• Skip to primary navigation

 To make this easy peanut sauce recipe, you'll need the following simple ingredients: See the recipe card for the suggested quantities.

-• Peanut butter - I usually stick to natural peanut butter—just pure ground peanuts.
-But I’ll admit, I’ve been guilty of grabbing the sugar-loaded stuff too.
-If you’re doing the same, cut the maple syrup to 2 tablespoons.
-For a lower-fat option, give PB2 powder a shot—it’s peanut butter with most of the fat removed, so you can mix it with water and enjoy a low-cal, low-guilt version!
+• Peanut butter - I usually stick to natural peanut butter-just pure ground peanuts.
+But I'll admit, I've been guilty of grabbing the sugar-loaded stuff too.
+If you're doing the same, cut the maple syrup to 2 tablespoons.
+For a lower-fat option, give PB2 powder a shot-it's peanut butter with most of the fat removed, so you can mix it with water and enjoy a low-cal, low-guilt version.
+If you are allergic to peanut butter, sunflower seed butter will work too.

 • Lime Juice - Substitute the lime juice with rice wine vinegar or lemon juice.